Image on the beam diagnostics camera during focusing

-Perfect alignment is reached when the lobes are more or less symmetric, that means they have roughly the same intensity.
+Perfect alignment is reached when the lobes are more or less symmetric, that means they have roughly the same intensity in each quadrant.
 To reach this, you have to precisely position the beam to enter at the center of the objective entrance pupil, and the beam must be of course aligned with the optical axis of the objective.
-(Note that parallel beam displacement, not tilting, is necessary.)
+(Note that parallel beam displacement, not just tilting, is necessary to achieve that.)